nding0405/highSchoolStudentSimulator/README.md

 Sun Nov 26 15:05:04 PST 2023 Create a student named 893749237\
 Sun Nov 26 15:05:13 PST 2023 Add History for 50 hrs\
 Sun Nov 26 15:05:19 PST 2023 Saved to Json

+## Phase 4: Task 3
+1. Create an abstract class in ui called BuildWindow which has fields of type of:\
+   protected Student student;\
+   protected JFrame myFrame;\
+   protected String gender;\
+   protected JLayeredPane dialogueContainer;\
+   protected JLabel dialogueImageLabel;\
+   protected JLabel dialogueTextLabel;\
+   protected JLabel studentImageLabel;\
+And methods that setup all the layouts.
+Then, let InitializeStudentWindow, PressureExceedEnd, FineArtEnd, TimeExceedEnd extend BuildWindow class.
+And call the methods in BuildWindow in constructor to build the general window. **It can avoid a lot of duplication by doing so.**
+2. Apply observer pattern to MainGamingWindow.
+Create two new class: one is updating the bars, the other is making the student image changing.
+Let these two new classes extends Observer while MainGamingWindow extends Subject.
+Call addObserver(Observer o) in the constructor of MainGamingWindow to add the new classes as observers.
+When the user adds an activity, call notify() in MainGamingWindow.
+**By applying the observer pattern, it will be easier to add more behaviour related to addActivities().
+And also, it will promote single responsibility of the program.**